Workflow-Manager-admin/fairyfinance--magicmetrics-64825-96545db0/fairyfinance_magicmetrics_frontend/README.md

-# Lightweight React Template for KAVIA
+# ToothFairy Ledger Frontend

-This project provides a minimal React template with a clean, modern UI and minimal dependencies.
+This project provides the magical frontend for the **ToothFairy Ledger**, a whimsical React app with a clean, sparkling UI, minimal dependencies, and fairy-tale inspired theming.

 ## Features

-- **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
+- **Whimsical Design**: Light, magical, and fairy-inspired UI
-- **Modern UI**: Clean, responsive design with KAVIA brand styling
+- **Modern React**: Created using React and pure CSS
-- **Fast**: Minimal dependencies for quick loading times
+- **Fast & Minimal**: Designed to be responsive and efficient, with few dependencies
-- **Simple**: Easy to understand and modify
+- **Easy to Customize**: Built for playful extension and magical new features

 ## Important Note: Babel Configuration